 Iowa Republican Congressman Steve King is so racist that other Republicans, at least when they felt the pressure of getting creamed during the midterms, have denounced him for being too racist.
-King, who believes that only white people have made contributions to civilization, also enjoy cozying up to actual Nazis.
+King, who believes that only white people have made contributions to civilization, also enjoys cozying up to actual Nazis.
 He barely won re-election in 2018, running a campaign so noxious that several corporate donors were forced to drop him.

 But he unfortunately is still around, and on Thursday, the New York Times allowed him to air a question that clearly perplexes him: